MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-unified-routing-records.md

 5. Package the extracted content again.

-6. Use the Configuration Migration tool, and select the option to import data into the target organization.
+6. Use the Configuration Migration tool, select the option to import data, and select the compressed file.

 ### FetchXML for workstream entity